voyager2005/2D-snake-game/README.md

 ![image2 7](https://user-images.githubusercontent.com/76808676/104838980-5bbf8d00-58e4-11eb-9cb5-2a44708d8e9a.png)

 ### Things that I want to do next :
+- [x] Display The Co-ordinate of the snake's head and the position of the food
+- [x] Add different shapes and colours of food which are picked randomly
-- [ ] make the game spawn more than 1 food at a time
+- [ ] Make the game spawn more than 1 food at a time
-- [ ] have certain number of hearts/lives
+- [ ] Have certain number of hearts/lives
-- [ ] add power-ups
+- [ ] Add power-ups